Gentle hip endoprosthesis in young patients

 A specialized team carries out the entire range of primary and alternative hip endoprosthesis.

 Only the highest quality implants for hip endoprosthesis with long-term proven materials and material combinations are used.
-If required, special and special prostheses are implanted to partial or full hip replacement (e.g., short-shaft hip, "female knee", hypoallergenic implants, partial or full thigh replacement).
+If required, special and special prostheses are implanted to partial or full hip endoprosthesis (e.g., short-shaft hip, "female knee", hypoallergenic implants, partial or full thigh endoprosthesis).
 In appropriate cases, implantation may be performed at the hip using minimally invasive technique (MIS).

 A study has shown that femoral and knee endoprostheses can serve more than 25 years